wbamberg/idl-reference/docs/nsIStreamListener.md

 be read without blocking the calling thread.
 The onDataAvailable impl
 must read exactly |aCount| bytes of data before returning.

-@param aRequest request corresponding to the source of the data
-@param aContext user defined context
-@param aInputStream input stream containing the data chunk
-@param aOffset
-       Number of bytes that were sent in previous onDataAvailable calls
-       for this request.
-In other words, the sum of all previous count
-       parameters.
-@param aCount number of bytes available in the stream

 NOTE: The aInputStream parameter must implement readSegments.